Skip to main content

 About

-Citadelum is a single player strategy game.
+Citadelum is a single player economy city builder game with economy and historical themes.
 It was developed by Abylight Barcelona and was released on October 17, 2024.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews